Minerva and Daniel DeLand House

-Minerva and Daniel DeLand House was built in 1856 in the village of Fairport, New York as a home for Minerva and Daniel DeLand.
-DeLand was a member of an influential local family and was a baking soda manufacturer.
-It is located at 185 North Main Street, at the intersection of North Main street and Whitney Road.
+Minerva and Daniel DeLand House was built in 1856 in the village of Fairport, New York, as a home for Minerva and Daniel DeLand.
+DeLand was a baking soda manufacturer.
+It is located at 185 North Main Street at the intersection of North Main street and Whitney Road.

-Description

 The wood shingled Italianate building has a wood front porch, three chimneys, decorative corbels, and original doors and windows.
-The house also has four Italian marble fireplaces and two slate fireplaces.
-West of the house is a historic barn with a cupola and two large bays facing Whitney Road to the north.
-It was one of the first houses in the region to have indoor plumbing, including a rainwater cistern.